-Reasons to Relocate to Spain
+The Reasons to Relocate to Spain

-Spain is a gorgeous country with an incredible international reputation that comes from its delicious cuisine, breathtaking landscapes, diverse culture, and rich history.
-All of that and more makes it one of the most popular destinations globally for international expats.
+Spain is a gorgeous country with an incredible international reputation stemming from its delicious cuisine, breathtaking landscapes, diverse culture, and rich ancient history.
+All that and more makes it one of the most popular destinations globally for international expats and tourists.

-Located in the South of Europe, this democratic country is blessed with sunny weather and a stress-free Mediterranean way of life.
-The high standard of living, excellent healthcare facilities, low crime rates and low cost of living in Spain are some of the more substantial reasons why US citizens choose to relocate there.
+Located in Southern Europe, residents living in this democratic country are blessed with sunny weather and a stress-free Mediterranean way of life.
+The high standard of living, excellent healthcare facilities, low crime rates, and low cost of living are some of the more influential reasons for its large expat community.

-Benefits of Living in Spain as a US Expat
+The Benefits of Living in Spain as a US Expat

 Living Costs for Americans in Spain

-Cost of Groceries
+Cost of groceries

 Americans Retiring in Spain

-Spain has a very large expat community, and that is heavily due to its excellent climate and high quality of life.
-Britons, French, and Germans make out the highest number of foreigners living in Spain, however, the number of American citizens living there is also rising.
-Whether you’re interested in the best cities to live in Spain and plan your retirement, or are interested in international, multicultural cities to base your investments in, you will surely find like-minded individuals to connect with wherever you go.
+British, French, and German citizens make up the highest number of foreigners living in Spanish territory; however, the number of American citizens moving to Spain is rising.
+Whether your retirement plan is to move to one of the best cities to live in Spain or invest in rental properties while gaining residency, you will surely find like-minded individuals to connect with wherever you go.

 Obtaining Spanish Residency

-- Student visa
+- Student Visa

-- Employment visa
+- Employment Visa

-- Entrepreneur visa
+- Entrepreneur Visa

-- The investor visa (Spanish Golden Visa)
+- Golden Visa (Investor Visa)

 Get a Spanish Passport